Storage Usage

 • ~775MiB in CrateDB 5.9.3 (3 nodes, default settings)

-At first sight, it might look that CrateDB storage takes more than PostgreSQL, but we need to dive deeper to really understand what is going on.
+At first sight, it might look that in CrateDB data takes more space than in PostgreSQL, but we need to dive deeper to really understand what is going on, the reality is the opposite.

 CrateDB is a distributed database; nodes, shards, partitions and replicas are tightly integrated.